vedph/cadmus_api/Readme.md

 	CadmusTool seed <databaseName> <profileXmlFilePath> <facetsCsvList> [-c|--count itemCount]

-The profile XML file defines items facets and flags.
-You can find a sample in `CadmusTool/Assets/Profile.xml`.
+The profile JSON file defines items facets and flags.
+You can find a sample in `CadmusTool/Assets/Profile.json`.
 Note that this profile is used only to provide a better editing experience, and does not reflect a real limitation for allowed parts in the database.

 The items count defaults to 100.
 Example:

-	.\CadmusTool.exe seed cadmus \Projects\Core20\CadmusApi\CadmusTool\Assets\Profile.xml facet-default -c 100
+	.\CadmusTool.exe seed cadmus \Projects\Core20\CadmusApi\CadmusTool\Assets\Profile.json facet-default -c 100

 ### CadmusTool - Import LEX